AlbinGGustafsson/Graph_Coloring_Problem_SAT_vs_DSATUR/README.md

-To run the experiment scripts, you need to install the following Python packages: pysat networkx
+To run the experiment scripts, you need to install the following Python packages: pip install pysat pip install networkx
-To run the CSV Merger, you need to install: pandas
+To run the CSV Merger, you need to install: pip installpandas
-To run the Instance scraper, you need to install: bs4 (beautifulsoup4)
+To run the Instance scraper, you need to install: pip install bs4

 To start the experiment, just run experiment.py.